 2. Decide where to live

-To find out more about rental prices in different suburbs, have a look at our Suburb Graph where you can find out median rent prices, and information about each suburb.
+To find out more about rental prices in different suburbs, have a look at our suburb resources where you can find out median rent prices, and information about each suburb.
 You might want to think about how close you want to be to work, uni, transport etc.